Bruno Amorim (footballer)

 Bruno Rafael Martins Amorim (born 12 May 1998) is a Portuguese footballer who plays for A.D.
 Sanjoanense as a forward.

-Football career
+Career

 On 17 January 2016, Amorim made his professional debut with Oliveirense in a 2015–16 Segunda Liga match against Farense.
 In 2017, it was confirmed by multiple sources that he was under trial at Manchester United with a view to a possible transfer to the English club.

 Playing style

 The Daily Mirror has remarked that Amorim has 'incredible pace and trickery'.